Skip to main content

 Biographical Note: Elizabeth Christitch

 Elizabeth (O'Brien) Christitch was born in Limerick, Ireland as the daughter of John O'Brien of Loughghur, Limerick.
-She married Colonel L. N. Christitch of the Royal Serbian Army.
-She had three children: Nikola, Annie, and Janie, who later became Mother Mary of the Cross.
+She married Ljubomir N. Christitch (also written Hristić) a colonel in the Royal Serbian Army.
+They had three children: Nikola, Annie, and Janie, who later became Mother Mary of the Cross.

-During the First World War she worked in Belgrade for the Red Cross.
+During World War I she worked in Belgrade for the Red Cross.
 She was also an original member of the Serbian Relief Fund Committee.
 She and her daughter Annie were held as prisoners in Serbia for three and a half years, with their release aided by the Pope.

 Christitch was a writer, poet, and translator.
 She wrote under the pen name Ben Hurst and was best known for her novel The Pride of Garr (1925).
-She was a correspondent for the Tribe, and her translation of the Serbian National Anthem was sung in England during the War.
-During the Balkan War she wrote for several London daily papers and The Chicago Tribune.
+She was a correspondent for the Tribe, and her translation of the Serbian National Anthem was sung in England during World War I. During the Balkan War she wrote for several London daily papers and The Chicago Tribune.

 Christitch received the Serbian Cross of Merit for her work in the Balkan War of 1913, and a medal from the Red Cross Society for her service in Belgrade during World War I.